 Dr. Brent Wells is the founder of Better Health Chiropractic & Physical Rehab, a massage therapy center and chiropractic clinic in Anchorage.
 His practice has treated thousands of patients from different health problems using various services designed to help give you long-lasting relief.

 Dr. Wells is also the author of over 700 online health articles that have been featured on sites such as Dr. Axe and Lifehack.
 He is a proud member of the American Chiropractic Association and the American Academy of Spine Physicians.
-And he continues his education to remain active and updated in all studies related to neurology, physical rehab, biomechanics, spine conditions, brain injury trauma, and more.Share this article!
+Currently, he works at Assignmentbro as a writer.Share this article!

 Interesting article.
 I know what it is to have migraines, though they are a thing of the past now.
 It would have been lovely to have this information back then, and I’m sure it will be helpful for anyone experiencing miserable, recurring headaches.
 Thanks for this.

 Thanks, Elle.
 I used to get migraines back when I smoked.
 No fun.
 Thankfully both them and smoking are in the distant past.

 Thanks, Elle!
 Glad that your migraines are long gone.
 As they say, knowledge is power. 🙂